 We hadn’t planned to find someone to care for the garden while we were gone, because we intended to dig most of it up when we got back.
 My newly planted herb garden, however, would surely be dead by the time we returned if left to fend for itself.
 So with car keys in hand and a head full of ideas, we headed off to Home Depot to bring imagination to life.

 I was going for a simple strategy, one that involved using what we already have.
 No digging, no poking holes in hoses, no spending of all our vacation cash before we even board the plane.
 It didn’t have to look pretty, it just needed to do the job for now.
 After about a half hour in Home Depot, we exited the warehouse outfitting with all we needed for our project.
 Here are the components:

 1: The Dig Watering Solutions Digital Water Timer.
 You can set how often you want to water, and how long.
 It couldn’t be easier.
-If you don’t have a Home Depot near you, you can order one from Gardeners Supply by clicking on the link below.
+If you don’t have a hardware store near you, you can order one from places like this one.

 3: Your garden hose.
 We used some white plumbers tape around the base of the timer where it threads onto the hose to insure a tight seal.
 It worked like a charm.